-A walk around Giverny is an absolute delight.
-From lovely little boutique stores where you will find anything from Essential Oils and handmade soaps to homewares and antiques, and gourmet produce and tearooms where you can take time out and indulge a little before making your way back to Vernon.
+Giverny is a delight to walk around.
+From lovely little boutique stores where you can find anything from Essential Oils and handmade soaps to homewares and antiques, gourmet produce and tearooms where you can take time and indulge a little before making your way back to Vernon.

 You can visit the cemetery at the Giverny Church and see where Claude Monet is laid to rest.

-You can also visit The Old Hotel Baudy, once a place for artists to gather and the Musee des Impressionnismes, an Impressionist Art Museum worth a visit.
+Visit The Old Hotel Baudy, once an artist’s gathering place and then onto the Musee des Impressionnismes, an Impressionist Art Museum.

 Back in Paris